The Hidden Foundation: Understanding Track Stiffness and Modulus

 Stiffness Transitions: The Danger Zones

-The most critical geometry failures occur at transitions—where a flexible embankment meets a rigid bridge abutment.
-Sudden changes in the track modulus create a "hammer blow" effect, leading to the notorious "dip" in vertical alignment.
+The most critical geometry failures occur at transitions—where a flexible embankment meets a rigid bridge abutment or a concrete-bed tunnel.
+Sudden changes in the track modulus create a "hammer blow" effect.
+As a train hits a rigid section, the dynamic load spikes, causing localized pulverization of ballast at the entrance and exit, leading to the notorious "dip" in vertical alignment.